mmorris04/SCC-110-Summer-Project/README.md

 Features of this program:
 - Graphical interface utilising multiple classes.
-- A single match is made up of multiple rounds, first player who scores against the other wins the round & first player who gets a score of 5 wins the match.
+- The game is match-based with each match consisting of multiple rounds, first player who scores against the other wins the round & first player who reaches the winning score wins the match.
 - Playable with 2 players with easy to use controls (WASD for Player 1, Arrow keys for Player 2)
-- Physics-based puck movement
+- Physics-based puck and mallet interaction.
 - Sound Effects (can be muted by pressing "M" on your keyboard)
 - Cheat codes (to customise and change certain aspects of the game)
     - G for giant puck